DreymaR/BigBagKbdTrixPKL/README.md

 <br><br>

-"I just want Colemak-DH(m)..."
+"I just want Colemak-DH(m) …"
 ------------------------------
 **What is Colemak-DH?**
 - There are several different layout options and EPKL has many interesting ones.
 The two main Colemak flavors are standard/"vanilla" and DH.
 - [**Colemak-DH**][Cmk-DH] moves the <kbd>D</kbd> and <kbd>H</kbd> keys down instead of in the inwards "middle trench", so the home row curls downward.
 - Many new users ask whether Colemak-DH or vanilla is best for them.
-This is too long to discuss here, so look in the [Big Bag][BBTind] and elsewhere.
+This is too long to discuss here, so look in the [Big Bag][orgBBT] and elsewhere.
     - Shortly: DH makes the `HE` bigram easier, and removes some lateral stretches.
 Vanilla is better implemented on various platforms.
     - At the end of the day, the question is whether stretching inwards or curling downwards from the `T/N` home position feels better to you.
     - Some may have heard of DHk and DHm or other sub-variants.
 DHm is the DH standard now.
 It should be a one-size-fits-nearly-all.